SJFOM/StepUp-Pico/README.md

 ## Usage

-1. Clone the repo: `git clone https://github.com/SJFOM/StepUp-Pico.git`.
+1. Clone (recursively) the repo: `git clone --recursive https://github.com/SJFOM/StepUp-Pico.git`.
-1. Enter the repo: `cd StepUp-Pico`.
+2. Enter the repo: `StepUp-Pico`.
-1. Install the submodules: `git submodule update --init --recursive`.
-1. Optionally, edit `CMakeLists.txt` and `/App-StepUp/CMakeLists.txt` to configure the project.
+3. Optionally, edit `CMakeLists.txt` and `/App-StepUp/CMakeLists.txt` to configure the project.
-1. Optionally, manually configure the build process: `cmake -S . -B build/`.
+4. Optionally, manually configure the build process: `cmake -S . -B build/`.
-1. Optionally, manually build the app: `cmake --build build`.
+5. Optionally, manually build the app: `cmake --build build`.
-1. Connect your device so it’s ready for file transfer.
+6. Connect your device so it’s ready for file transfer.
-1. Install the app: `./deploy.py`.
-    * Pass the COM Port you wish to deploy to:
-        * `./deploy.py --port /dev/tty.usbserialX`
-        * `./deploy.py --port COMX`
-    * To trigger a build, include the `--build` or `-b` flag: `./deploy.py -b`.
+7. Copy the `StepUp.uf2` file from the `build/App-StepUp` folder to the drive which represents the attached Pico device hardware.

 ## IDEs